libretro/docs/docs/guides/crtswitchres.md

 | 3840                        | This will pass a hard set super width of 3840 to SR    |

 !!! note
     All resolution are integer scaled and aspect ratio corrected to match the original resolution.
 Unless you realy need a locked super width only choose native and let SR do all the work.
-Even if you monitor does not support native reoluitons the best optopn to choose will be Native.
-For windows Swicthres will look for compatibale modes with an dwithout super widths.
-Fo Linux you can add the swithres.ini **(see Adnavced Settings below)** into you retroarch folder.
+Even if you monitor does not support native resolutions the best optopn to choose will be Native.
+For windows SwicthRes will look for compatibale modes with an dwithout super widths.
+Fo Linux you can add the switchres.ini **(see Advanced Settings below)** into you retroarch folder.
 Edit this file and change the dotclock_min form 0 to 25.0.
 This will then calculate dynamic super widths for cards that do not support low dotclocks (native width produce low dotclocks).

-## Adnavced Settings
+## Advanced Settings

-As CRTSwitchRes is now using Switchres by Calamity.
-There are many options to customise you enviroment within the switchres.ini.
+As CRTSwitchRes is now using Switchres by Calamity, there are many options to customise you enviroment within the switchres.ini.
 However, some options are available with the CRTSwicthres settings menu in RetroArch.
-Although more setting can been set in theswitchres.ini it is not a required.
+Although more setting can been set in the switchres.ini it is not a required.
 It does however allow for more customisation.
-For more details on how to configure and use the [swicthre.ini go here](https://gitlab.com/groovyarcade/support/-/wikis/3-Post-Installation-and-Maintenance/3.9-Configure-System-Wide-Switchres).
+For more details on how to configure and use the swicthres.ini, [go here](https://gitlab.com/groovyarcade/support/-/wikis/3-Post-Installation-and-Maintenance/3.9-Configure-System-Wide-Switchres).

 Currently, the switchres.ini is not supplied with RetoArch.
 This will change in the near future.
 In the meantime you can downlaod this file from [here](https://raw.githubusercontent.com/antonioginer/switchres/master/switchres.ini).